Joshuamom/Juicy-Brick-Breaker/README.md

 Description

-a juicy brick breaker game
+a juicy brick breaker game with soon to be ghost sprites

 ## Implementation